IVoin-coder/schema-driven-action-propagation/README.md

 ### Actions
 Action is an **operation type identifier** described in the schema.

+**Schema as a universal descriptor:** While schemas can drive UI form generation, their primary role is to **formally describe data structures for any consumer** — whether it's a UI renderer, another microservice, an external system configuration, or a data pipeline.
+The schema defines "what" data is needed, not "who" will use it or "how".

 Important: An Action does not contain business logic* and does not define how it is executed.

 Business logic, the response to an Action, and the order of execution of steps are entirely the responsibility